Horace McMahon: Career

-McMahon also starred on television, in the ABC police series Naked City as Lt.
-Mike Parker, a gruff, no-nonsense, but warmhearted cop's cop, interested only in justice and doing the job according to the proper rules of the game.
+McMahon also starred on television in the ABC police series Naked City as Lt.
+Mike Parker, a gruff but warmhearted police officer, interested only in justice and doing the job according to the proper rules of the game.
 He was nominated for an Emmy Award for this role.

 In 1964, McMahon played Hank McClure, a police contact in the CBS drama series, Mr. Broadway.

+On 5 October 1967, McMahon performed as "Glu Gluten" in Season 3, Episode 4's "The Sport of Penguins" on ABC's Batman television series.

-In 1968 he played police Captain Tom Farrell in The Detective starring Frank Sinatra.
+In 1968, he played police Captain Tom Farrell in The Detective starring Frank Sinatra.

-He also did voice-overs for commercials, including those for Close-Up toothpaste and Armstrong tires.
+McMahon also did voice-overs for commercials, including those for Close-Up toothpaste and Armstrong tires.

 Legacy

 In 1972, a 375-seat theater named in honor of McMahon was created in the McCrory Building on Washington Street in South Norwalk, Connecticut.

 Personal life

 McMahon was married to actress Louise Campbell from 1938 until his death in 1971.
-Their daughter, Martha McMahon, also became an actress.
+Their daughter Martha McMahon also became an actress.